Famous Names Adorn Our Guestbook

 A Renewed Sense of Self

-The Drake style and our hotel’s renown can be mostly attributed to bastion of hospitality Gino DiRenzo.
+The Drake Oak Brook, Autograph Collection style and our hotel’s renown can be mostly attributed to bastion of hospitality Gino DiRenzo.
 DiRenzo is a symbol of excellence in this industry, apprenticing abroad in hotels such as the Savoy in London and the Ritz in Paris.
-From 1962 to 2009, he brought a class and polish to every event as the Drake’s catering manager.
+From 1962 to 2009, he brought a class and polish to every event as The Drake Oak Brook, Autograph Collection's catering manager.

-However, even DiRenzo’s experienced touch couldn’t save The Darke from what seemed it’s ultimate fate.
+However, even DiRenzo’s experienced touch couldn’t save The Drake Oak Brook, Autograph Collection from what seemed it’s ultimate fate.
 In 2009, after 48 years of faithful service to guests, the hotel fell prey to a Ponzi scheme, shutting the doors for what seemed for good.

 All was not lost, though, because local investors James and Tely Nagle came to the rescue and purchased the property.
-After two years of extensive renovations, The Drake is better than ever, having been restored to its once grand splendor.
+After two years of extensive renovations, The Drake Oak Brook, Autograph Collection is better than ever, having been restored to its once grand splendor.